 Having said that, there are definitely some factors that remain consistent in most patients with elevated TPO antibodies.

 The first is low levels of Vitamin D.

-These studies show that the lower the Vitamin D is the longer and worse the symptoms of hashimoto's become, the worse thyroid function becomes and the higher antibodies raise.
+These studies show that the lower the Vitamin D is the longer and worse the symptoms of Hashimoto’s become, the worse thyroid function becomes and the higher antibodies rise.

-his likely has to do with the effects that Vitamin D has on the immune system.
+his likely has to do with the effects that Vitamin D has on the immune system (16).

 Autoimmune conditions represent a problem in the way that your immune system understands what is “good” and what is “bad”.

 When this system is off balance your body may create antibodies against its own tissue which results in various symptoms.

 Increasing Vitamin D may be one of many ways to increase thyroid function and reduce both the autoimmunity and inflammation in autoimmune thyroiditis.